Cyprus partly eases capital controls with new decree

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-NICOSIA, April 11 Cyprus has allowed bank transactions of up to 300,000 euros domestically and raised the threshold for company payments abroad, partly easing capital controls in place since March 28 to avert a bank run, the finance ministry said on Thursday.
+NICOSIA, April 25 Cyprus has partly eased capital controls on transactions imposed to prevent a run on deposits, the finance ministry said in a statement on Thursday.

-Cyprus has increased the threshold for company payments outside the country to 20,000 euros from 5,000 euros without prior vetting and allowed travelers to take 2,000 euros abroad from 1,000 previously, the ministry said in a decree.
+Cyprus imposed the controls on March 28, fearing a run on banks after it agreed a 10 billion euro ($13 billion)international bailout that forced major depositors at its two biggest lenders to pay part of the cost of the rescue.

-Other restrictions, such as a cash withdrawal limit of 300 euros per day, remained in place.
+With the latest decree, Cyprus raised the amount individuals can transfer domestically to 10,000 euros a month from 3,000 euros and to 5,000 euros from 2,000 euros abroad.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan